NCAR/ccpp-framework/doc/migration.md

-**`--legacy-mode`** (transient migration shim, will be removed): silently rewrites a small set of deprecated CCPP standard names to their capgen-ng equivalents at parse time — see §1.8 for the full table (`horizontal_loop_extent` → `horizontal_dimension`, `number_of_openmp_threads` → `number_of_threads`).
+**`--legacy-mode`** (transient migration shim, will be removed): silently rewrites a small set of deprecated CCPP standard names to their capgen equivalents at parse time — see §1.8 for the full table (`horizontal_loop_extent` → `horizontal_dimension`, `number_of_openmp_threads` → `number_of_threads`).
 The rewrite fires for both standard-name attributes AND dimension tokens.
 Prints a loud warning banner at startup, enumerating every pair the shim is rewriting, so the substitution is never invisible.
-Available on both `ccpp_capgen_ng.py` and `ccpp_validator.py` (keep the flag consistent between the two when both are invoked from CMake).
+Available on both `ccpp_capgen.py` and `ccpp_validator.py` (keep the flag consistent between the two when both are invoked from CMake).
 All translation logic is isolated in `metadata/legacy_compat.py` and tagged with `# legacy-compat:` comments at every touchpoint.